+3.6.1.
+Membership (15):

-- 3.6.1.
-Membership (14): - 3.6.1.1.
-Appointed (12): nine faculty senators, one from each academic college, SDSU Imperial Valley, and the Library; and three additional faculty, one each from the College of Arts and Letters, the College of Professional Studies and Fine Arts, and the College of Sciences.2 These members shall be selected by their respective college senators and affirmed by vote of the Senate. - 3.6.1.2.
-Ex-officio:(2): Chair of the Staff Affairs Committee, or designee; and the President of Associated Students, or designee. - 3.6.1.3.
+- 3.6.1.1.
+Appointed (13): nine faculty senators, one from each academic college, SDSU Imperial Valley, and the Library; three additional faculty, one each from the College of Arts and Letters, the College of Professional Studies and Fine Arts, and the College of Sciences2, all selected by their respective college senators; and one staff member.
+These members shall be affirmed by vote of the Senate. - 3.6.1.2.
+Ex-officio:(2): Senate Secretary, or designee; and the President of Associated Students, or designee. - 3.6.1.3.
 The term of office shall be for one year and begins at the last regular spring meeting of the Senate; it may be extended. - 3.6.1.4.
 The first meeting of each term shall occur immediately following the last spring meeting of the Senate and the outgoing chair shall chair it.
 The business of the first meeting shall be to elect a successor to the outgoing chair. - 3.6.2.
 Functions: The Committee on Committees and Elections shall submit for confirmation by the Senate its nominees for members and chairs of Senate and Senate-appointed university committees as openings arise.
 It shall make nominations as needed for ad hoc and pro tempore committees established by the Senate, shall fill vacancies that may occur in committees, and may inquire into the activities of committees to determine their continued usefulness.
 The Committee shall observe the following in nominating or appointing members for Senate or Senate-appointed university committees: - 3.6.2.1.
-The Committee on Committees and Elections shall operate as a committee of the whole.
-3.6.2.2.
-Committees shall consist of at least three members.
-3.6.2.3.
-Each elected senator shall serve on at least one Senate or Senate-appointed committee.
-3.6.2.4.
-Administrative officers of the university may be named as members of Senate or university committees or councils.
-3.6.2.5.
-An ex officio member shall not be named chair of any committee, unless otherwise provided.
-3.6.2.6.
+The Committee on Committees and Elections shall operate as a committee of the whole. - 3.6.2.2.
+Committees shall consist of at least three members. - 3.6.2.3.
+Each elected senator shall serve on at least one Senate or Senate-appointed committee. - 3.6.2.4.
+Administrative officers of the university may be named as members of Senate or university committees or councils. - 3.6.2.5.
+An ex officio member shall not be named chair of any committee, unless otherwise provided. - 3.6.2.6.
 No faculty member shall be nominated or appointed to membership on more than one Senate committee except for members of the Senate Executive Committee who may be appointed or elected to one other committee.
-3.6.2.7.
-The entire personnel of a committee shall not be changed from one year to the next; terms shall be staggered.
-3.6.2.8.
-The chair of a committee shall normally be chosen from the committee membership of the preceding year.
-Whenever possible, the chair shall be an elected senator.
-3.6.2.9.
-The chair of a committee may request the Committee on Committees and Elections to replace a committee member for cause.
-The committee member shall be sent a copy of the request.
-Duties